zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-cli.md

 - Launching Prisma Studio with `prisma studio`
 - ...

 The Prisma development workflow that you're already familiar with should work seamlessly with ZenStack.
+See [here](/docs/guides/dev-workflow) for a detailed explanation of the development workflow.

 <ThemedImage
     alt="ZModel Generation"